Key Breed Facts

 Children and Other Pets

 Average Cost to keep/care for a Swedish Vallhund

-The actual origins of the Swedish Vallhund remain a bit of mystery although some people believe they could be descendants of dogs that owned by Vikings.
+The history of Vallhunds dates back 1000 years and they are known as Vastotaspets in Sweden which translated means “small Spitz of the West Goths”, which is a region of the country.
+With this said, the actual origins of the Swedish Vallhund remain a bit of mystery although some people believe they could be descendants of dogs that owned by Vikings.
 They have always been highly prized in their native Sweden for being excellent herding dogs that would always let owners know when something was not right.
-They are also known to be very good at keeping vermin under control which is another reason why the Vallhund is often seen working alongside farmers in Sweden.
+They are also known to be very good at keeping vermin under control which is another reason why the Vallhund is often seen working alongside farmers in Sweden even today.